slint-ui/slint/docs/builtin_elements.md

 By default, the rectangle is just an empty item that shows nothing.
 By setting a color or a border it is then possible to draw a simple rectangle on the screen

+When not part of a layout, its width or height defaults to 100% of the parent element when not specified.

 ### Properties

 * **`color`** (*color*): The background color of the Rectangle. (default value: transparent)